drbfraser/HHA-CommunityBasedRehabilitation/docs/CONTRIBUTION.md

 ### 4. Format Code

 Prior to submitting a merge request make sure to format your code - it won't pass the CI/CD pipeline without it.
 Note that both of these commands end in a `.` - that's important!
+**Note**: If running `npx prettier --write .` appears to change all the files in the current directory, try running `npx prettier --write . --end-of-line crlf` instead.
+This issue is due to how different operating systems handle end of line characters.
+You most likely have to specifiy the end of line option if you are developing on a Windows machine.

 **Common:**